biado/PhotoCube/PhotoCube/README.md

 Please restart your computer after installing the frameworks, before trying out the code.

+Note: PhotoCube also runs on MacOS using Postgres.
+The *DatasetInsertSQLGenerator.cs* in Installation step 2 supports both Mac and Windows.

 ## Download the code:
 Either clone this repository or download it as a zip file with the green button on the top-right of this page.

 ## Download the dataset:
 Ask Björn Thór Jónsson for the LSC dataset: [bjth@itu.dk](mailto:bjth@itu.dk).

+The files needed are:
+  - ImageTags file in csv format, containing file paths of images and the associated tags
+  - Hierarchy file in json format, containing the json tree of tags

 ## Installing and running the server:
 ### Step 0: Open the ObjectCubeServer solution file in Visual Studio: